 Not only does a quick walk reinvigorate our minds, it also provides some major health benefits.
 As Nilofer Merchant writes in the Harvard Business Review, “health studies conclude that people should sit less, and get up and move around.
 After 1 hour of sitting, the production of enzymes that burn fat declines by as much as 90%.
 Extended sitting slows the body’s metabolism affecting things like (good cholesterol) HDL levels in our bodies.”

-It’s no surprise then that innovative companies like Udemy and Shopify make active meetings an integral part of their culture.
-From Udemy’s daily team standups, to Shopify’s curling and foosball, these companies understand that to get thinking, sometimes you need to start by getting physical.
+It’s no surprise then that innovative companies like Udemy and Shopify make active meetings an integral part of their work culture.
+From Udemy’s daily team standups, to Shopify’s curling and foosball, these companies understand that to improve employee performance, sometimes you need to start by getting physical with some active group building activities.

-While you don’t have to shell out $30,000 or a spend a month away from the office to reap the benefits of a team offsite, investing a little time and money into a group ‘workation’ is a great way to boost morale and encourage team bonding.
-As David explains, taking a break from the office environment can also improve creativity and can be the birthplace of some great, disruptive ideas that will transform your business.
+While you don’t have to shell out $30,000 or a spend a month away from the office to reap the benefits of a team offsite, investing a little time and money into a group ‘workation’ is a great way to improve morale and encourage team bonding.
+As David explains, taking a break from the office environment can also improve employee motivation and can be the birthplace of some great, disruptive ideas that will transform your business.

-Whether you’re planning a major excursion like Expensify, or simply trying to find your rhythm, investing time and thought into improving the way in which we work together as teams can have a lasting impact on the health, happiness and, ultimately — the productivity in your office.
+Whether you’re planning a major excursion like Expensify, or simply trying to find your rhythm, investing time and thought into improving team communication and collaboration can have a lasting impact on the health, happiness and, ultimately — the productivity in your office.

 Do you have a unique approach to meetings?
 Share it with the 15Five community in the comments below.